-Meet Julie, our training consultant.
+Meet Julie, one of our ski and snowboard training consultants!

 Julie has worked in the mountains in British Columbia and Alberta Canada, has done a snowboard training course in Wanaka, and is a qualified snowboard instructor.
 Read the full Q&A blog below.